-Since 1978, PA-based relocation and crating company MSS has provided high-quality containerizing services to globally recognized companies and institutions nationwide.
+Since 1978, PA-based relocation and crating company MSS has provided high-quality containerizing and crating services to globally recognized companies and institutions nationwide.
 As part of our commitment to superior standards, we are the only service company that employs a full-time field network manager who travels the country auditing, training and certifying our contractors.

 As a versatile crating company, MSS is able to prepare even the most intricate devices for containerizing and shipping.
 Recently, we were employed to ready an industrial offset printing press for shipment to Istanbul, Turkey.

 MSS technicians were tasked with preparing this industrial offset printing press for shipment in less than seven days from the date of our first contact with the client.
 This meant it was necessary for our team to fabricate numerous heavy-duty crates without knowing how many were actually needed until the press was fully disassembled.
 The containerizing process also included skids and mylar bags which required loading, blocking and bracing into twelve 40-foot long sea containers.
 The containers would be subjected to 30-degree listing during ocean transport, requiring all contents to be properly secured in order to avoid damage in-route.

 The 100-foot long industrial offset printing press was scheduled to be transported first from Boothwyn, PA to the port of Willington,Delaware , and then on to Istanbul.
 The MSS team was responsible for coordinating and executing the packing and loading for the entire journey while meeting the daily scheduled timelines of our client.
 The project proved to be challenging, and many thought it could not be done.
 MSS technicians were ready for the challenge and made sure they had whatever they needed to ensure success.